 Does being a mum make you more qualified?

-It seems as though every few months there is a new row erupting in the media about whether being a parent makes you more, or less, qualified to do your job.
+It seems as though there is often a new row erupting in the media about whether being a parent makes you more, or less, qualified to do your job.

 Andrea Leadsom’s recent comments, implying that by being a mother meant she was perhaps more qualified to be prime minister than Theresa May, not only signalled the end of her race to Downing Street but also caused a global backlash against her.

-According to a survey by Microsoft, 60% of the 500 employers who took part in their survey thought that women became better team players after becoming mothers, and over a third say their employees’ multitasking skills improved after they gave birth.
+According to a internet surveys by Microsoft, 60% of the 500 employers who took part in their survey thought that women became better team players after becoming mothers, and over a third say their employees’ multitasking skills improved after they gave birth.

-(This sounds all well and good, but note that we do not know the state of the employees’ team skills beforehand, nor their previous ability to multitask.
+(This sounds all well and good, but note that we do not know the state of the employees’ team skills beforehand, nor their previous ability to multitask from the internet survey.
 Saying that someone who is suddenly able to talk whilst walking, when they couldn’t before, is not necessarily progress, after all.
 Especially if most other humans in the department could already do so.)

 I am of the opinion that every experience of being a parent is as individual as each person is.
 I’d also argue that many of us increase our life skills as we become older too, so this phenomenon may perhaps be more related to the passing of time.
 Some people may well become ‘better’ employees after having children, but most of us will know some who became worse.
 Some employees without children may have been better or worse all along than the new parents, and perhaps simply by becoming a parent (or not being able to be a parent) has a profound effect on someone’s emotional state and thus their morale at work.
 We are all different, and that includes our ability to adapt to changes in life.